Wilson loops on the Coulomb branch of $N=4$ super-Yang-Mills: Circular Wilson loop

+The equations of motion constitute a system of two second-order ODEs on $g$ and $\alpha $.
+Instead of solving them directly we will find two first integrals, which is enough to reduce the system to quadratures.
+One integral of motion follows from the conformal gauge condition which boils down to

-This equation, among other things, considerably simplifies the string action:
+Substituting this condition into (\ref{stringac}) considerably simplifies the string action:

-Instead of solving the equations of motion directly we can further exploit the symmetries.
+To find the second integral of motion we further exploit the symmetries of the problem.
 The shift symmetry of the string action (\ref{stringac}) implies conservation of the dilaton charge

+Yet another integration constant, the dilaton charge will be later fixed by the boundary conditions.
+The reason for denoting it by $\sqrt{\epsilon }$ will become clear shortly, $\epsilon $ should not be confused with the regulator parameter $\varepsilon $.

-The reason for denoting the charge by $\sqrt{\epsilon }$ will become clear shortly.
-Excluding $\acute{\alpha }$ from the last two equations yields a first-order differential equation for $g$ which can be solved in quadratures.
+Excluding $\acute{\alpha }$ from the two integrals of motion yields a first-order differential equation for $g$ which can be integrated in elliptic functions.
 It is instructive to start with the simpler case of $j=0$ that corresponds to the Wilson loop aligned with the Higgs condensate on $S^5$.
 The string then moves only in $AdS_5$.